-So the card schemes created a new version of the 3D Secure protocol, with improved authentication methods that seamlessly integrate into the checkout process, in a way that lowers impact on conversion.
+So the card schemes created a new version of the 3D Secure protocol, the 3 D Secure 2, with improved authentication methods that seamlessly integrate into the checkout process, in a way that lowers impact on conversion.

 The new protocol better supports mobile payments and employs new authentication methods, such as biometrics, supported by today’s smartphones, tablets and computers used by online shoppers.

 With most checking happening behind the scenes and seamless for the shopper, the checkout experience is quicker and smoother.

 And the good news is, 3D Secure 2 is also compliant with the PSD2 requirements for Strong Customer Authentication, so with one solution you can enjoy the benefits of 3D Secure and be compliant with the regulation.

 So far, we talked about new online payments regulations and what is needed in order to fulfil them.

 Credorax has added these capabilities into the transaction flow.
 After integration to our Smart 3D Secure solution, you will be able to enjoy a better customer checkout experience and a smart optimisation engine that analyses each transaction in real time to best support your business needs.

 Contact our payment experts for further information on our 3D Secure solution: email@example.com